Updated May 26, 2023

 Delete customer from customer LEFT JOIN contact ON customer.cust_id=contact.cont_id where phone_number is NULL;

-Output: After successful execution of the above query following output will be displayed on the output console.
+Output: After the successful execution of the above query, the output will be displayed on the output console.

 In this article, we have learned about mysql delete join query.
-We have learned about how to delete records from two or more tables joined together by a joint clause.
-Here, in this article we have taken two cases of join i.e inner join and left join.
-We have also learned about how to select rows from two or more tabled joint together by joint clause before deleting them.
-For better understanding of the reader this article also provide the screenshots of the output console all of the queries executed.
+We have learned how to delete records from two or more tables joined by a joint clause.
+In this article, we have taken two cases of join, i.e., inner and left join.
+We have also learned how to select rows from two or more tabled joints together by joint clause before deleting them.
+This article also provides screenshots of the output console for all queries executed to understand the reader better.